spring-projects/spring-framework/CONTRIBUTING.md

 ## Use Spring Code Style

-The complete [Spring Code Style][] reference is available on the wiki, but here's a quick summary:
+The complete [Spring Framework Code Style][] reference is available on the wiki, but here's a quick summary:

 ### Mind the whitespace